4 Never Before Seen Photos And Why You Need To See Them

 Why are we famous?

-We had no idea that we’d be appearing as characters in one of the stories in Hugh’s new book, More Glimpses.
-He didn’t even ask our permission if he could use us in the story, although we suppose we have to take into account that Hugh and John, feed us, walk us, groom us, look after us and keep us out of danger.
+We had no idea that we’d be appearing as characters in one of the stories in Hugh’s book, More Glimpses.
+He didn’t even ask our permission to use us in the story, although we suppose we have to take into account that Hugh and John feed us, walk us, groom us, look after us, and keep us out of danger.
 Well, we say danger, but that’s not always the case.

-Picture this: A sleepy, little, village in the heart of the Dorset, in England, on a few sunny days in mid-June.
+Picture this: A sleepy little village in the heart of Dorset, England, on a few sunny days in mid-June.
 The village may look quaint and as if nobody dared think about committing murder, but nobody knows what goes on behind closed doors, do they?

 Murder At The Vicarage - Miss Marple